2600hz/community-scripts/dashboards/README.md

 Click on your newly created database name, and add a user that will be used to put data in this database only.
 Write it down cause you'll need it in step 2.
 You dont need to make it an admin user.

+Now repeat the database + user creation process once more, this time for a database we'll call __grafana-dashboards__ where grafana will store its saved dashboards.

 InfluxDB is all done!